bonaparte/bonaparte/advanced/create_components.md

 We are collecting general feedback and feature requests for Bonaparte here:<br>
 http://github.com/bonaparte/bonaparte.io/issues

-And Pull Requests are welcome as well of course ;)
+And pull requests are welcome as well of course ;)

 ##### Created a new component?
-Submit a Pull Request and have it added to this Documentation!
+Submit a pull request and have it added to this documentation!